 What is Bodywork?

-At Impact Healing, we employ massage and cupping therapies to aid in relieving tension, reducing stress, improving circulation, and enhancing the body’s natural healing capabilities.
+At Impact Healing, we employ massage, cupping, and tuning fork therapies to aid in relieving tension, reducing stress, improving circulation, and enhancing the body’s natural healing capabilities.
+Each approach is tailored to your individual needs so you receive the most effective, personalized care possible.

 Massage Therapy